“Slipstream” – Artist’s Book

 This slideshow requires JavaScript.

-This inaugural bookwork project, produced by ARKITEXWERKS with the support of Soper Creek Chapbook Studio & the Visual Arts Centre of Clarington, was written and designed by the author/artist.
-Released September 22, 2011 at the Visual Arts Centre of Clarington, Bowmanville, ON, with artwork also on display.
+Commissioned as the inaugural artist’s book for the new Soper Creek Chapbook Studio and with the financial support of the Visual Arts Centre of Clarington, this inaugural bookwork project was written, designed, and produced by Ingrid under her imprint ARKITEXWERKS.
+It was launched on September 22, 2011 at the Visual Arts Centre of Clarington in Bowmanville, Ontario, with the original 20-piece textwork also on display.
 Copies are housed in the VAC’s permanent collection.

 t w o h a n d m a d e e d i t i o n s